barchart/aws-lambda-pdf-generator/README.md

 ### Documentation

 Complete documentation for installation and operation can be found here in the ```docs``` folder.
-You can access the documentation site here:
+Also, the documentation has been published as a website, here:

 https://barchart.github.io/aws-lambda-pdf-generator/#/